The Boundary Element Method for Acoustic Transmission with Nonconforming Grids

 \section{Introduction}

 The boundary element method (BEM) is an efficient algorithm to numerically solve harmonic wave propagation in piecewise homogeneous materials.
 The algorithm allows for large-scale simulations in acoustics, electromagnetics, and elastodynamics, among other disciplines~\cite{lahaye2017modern, chew2001fast}.
-Rich literature on fractional Sobolev spaces supports its accuracy~\cite{nedelec2001acoustic, steinbach2008numerical, hsiao2008boundary, sauter2010boundary}.
-The key distinction between the BEM and other numerical methods, such as finite differences and the finite element method (FEM), is reformulating the volumetric differential equation into boundary integral equations at the material interfaces.
+A rich literature on fractional Sobolev spaces supports its accuracy~\cite{nedelec2001acoustic, steinbach2008numerical, hsiao2008boundary, sauter2011boundary}.
+The key distinction between the BEM and numerical methods such as finite differences and the finite element method (FEM) is the reformulation of the volumetric differential equation into boundary integral equations at the material interfaces.
 Green's functions in the BEM guarantee accurate simulation of exterior scattering and wave transmission.
-Furthermore, accelerators such as the fast multipole method and hierarchical matrix compression provide efficient computations of large-scale problems on modern computer architectures.
+Furthermore, accelerators such as the fast multipole method and hierarchical matrix compression efficiently compute large-scale problems on modern computer architectures.
 However, the BEM is limited to models that possess Green's functions, thus restricting the applicability primarily to piecewise homogeneous materials with a linear response to the wave field.